ZsoltMolnarrr/BetterCombat/README.md

 ## Custom animations

-Let's say you want to create a custom attack animation with the following name: `my_claymore_slash`
+Let's say you want to create a custom attack animation with the following name: `big_sword_slash`

 ### Creating animation